puraminy/parsT5/README.md

 https://github.com/huggingface/transformers/tree/master/examples/flax/language-modeling

-For preprocessing ant tokenization run the `t5_tokenizer_model.py`.
+For preprocessing and tokenization run the `t5_tokenizer_model.py`.
 You can refer to the above page for more information.

 You can run the training scripts like the following script.
 This example is for calling the script in a Jupyter Notebook, however the code is the same for command prompt just use `export` to set folder variables:
 ```